morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/PHP.md

 #### The naming convention

 The `custom-features` variable must be shared between the theme and the plugin.
-For that we have the default `global $_wp_theme_features` array.
-This makes it easy to add custom features into this array in the theme, then query them in the plugin.
+For that the `global $_wp_theme_features` array can be used.
+Add `custom-features` into this array in the theme then query in the plugin.

-To mimic the [WordPress default `post-formats` feature](https://developer.wordpress.org/themes/functionality/post-formats/) we pass the custom features as an array:
+To mimic the [WordPress default `post-formats` feature](https://developer.wordpress.org/themes/functionality/post-formats/)  and to follow the loose coupling principle the `custom-features` variable is passed as an array:

 Theme:
 ```php